swallahfx/Insait/README.md

 # Insait Application

-A Flask-based application leveraging PostgreSQL and Docker for development, testing, and deployment.
-This project is designed with best practices, including containerization, efficient testing, and modular architecture.
+This project is a Flask-based APP that allows users to submit questions and receive answers dynamically.
+It uses PostgreSQL as the database, with Alembic and Flask-Migrate for efficient database schema management and versioning.
+It also includes robust error handling and a seamless process for managing migrations and schema changes.

 ---